 I came to my senses a couple of years ago and realized how harmful this approach was to both the environment and my wallet.

 Unfortunately, well-made clothes typically cost more than cheap, low-quality outfits.
 However, when taken care of properly, they can last for many years or even decades.
 I’ve certainly never encountered this with any of my fast fashion purchases.

-And of course the biggest upside to this purchasing mindset is that it cuts down on disrcarded deteriorated clothes and the waste created from their production.
+And of course, the biggest upside to this purchasing mindset is that it cuts down on discarded deteriorated clothes and the waste created from their production.